-

 - Which countries are you talking about?

-Mostly the English-speaking world and Western Europe, with a few references to the rest of the world.
-I know most about the UK, followed by the USA. - What timespan?
+Mostly the English-speaking world and Western Europe, with some references to Eastern Europe and the rest of the world.
+I live in the UK, and have also lived in the USA. - What timespan?

-There'll be an emphasis on the last 3 centuries or so.
-We know more about the way our recent ancestors managed their home lives.
+The last 3 or 4 centuries are easiest to find out about, though many articles cover medieval life too.
+We know most about the way our recent ancestors managed their home lives.
 Lots of Victorian writers had very definite opinions on how housewives and servants should arrange domestic matters.
-And it's interesting to pick out what we can from earlier writing - and painting too. - Why no comments from readers?
+It's also interesting to pick out what we can from earlier writing - and painting too. - Why no comments from

 I'd like to set that up some time - but getting to this stage was enough of a technical challenge for the moment. - Are you going to discuss the value of antiques?

-Not usually, except perhaps for the occasional exclamation like "Can you believe that price?!".
+Not usually.
 Please note the disclaimer at the bottom of the page.
 I have no expertise in appraisal or valuing. - Where do you get your information?

 - French butter dishes